hguochen/books/effective_java/item_01/README.md

 3. static factory methods allows you to do instance-control of target classes.
 This is especially useful for singleton classes or noninstantiable classes.
 It can allow guarantee that no 2 instances are equal.

 4. in a static factory, the class of the returned object need not exist when the class containing the method is written.

-## Use a builder when faced with many constructor parameters

-Refer to `NutritionFacts.java` for example.